NEW MEMBER INFORMATION

 WHAT TO BRING ON YOUR FIRST DAY

-If it is your first time, you will need to bring with you a completed membership application form and a signed disclaimer.
-Payment can be made via BACS or by placing the exact amount of cash or a cheque in an envelope with your name written clearly on the front.
-Cheques to be made out to "Yorkshire German Shepherd Dog Training" There will be a bucket provided to drop your envelope in.MemberShip Form
+If it is your first time, you will need to join the club you can complete the online form or fill one out on your first day.
+Payment can be made via BACS or by cash or a cheque.
+Cheques to be made out to "Yorkshire German Shepherd Dog Training" Online Membership Form

-The Forms can be downloaded by clicking below:
+The Online Membership Form can be completed by clicking below:

 Please don't worry too much about what to bring.
 We don't throw you in at the deep end and put you straight into a class.
 Your first session will be an induction, the aim of which is to give you all the information you need on equipment, clothing, treats and toys.
 We also cover how dogs learn, how we train.
 We will show you a few little exercises to practice at home.
 Then the following week, we throw you in at the deep end!
 Below are some items that you will need but please don't rush out and spend a fortune on kit.
 There is no need.